-Section 4.1 describes the four requirements of a runtime checker that make it feasible to check invariants efficiently at the block layer: (1) well-defined consistency points, (2) easily accessible allocation information, (3) easily distinguishable data versus metadata blocks, and (4) easily available block identity information.
+Section 4.1 describes the four requirements of a runtime checker that make it feasible to check invariants efficiently at the block layer: 1) well-defined consistency points, 2) easily accessible allocation information, 3) easily distinguishable data versus metadata blocks, and 4) easily available block identity information.
 In this section, we describe how well various file systems meet these requirements.
-Table II provides a summary of our analysis.
+Table 2 provides a summary of our analysis.
 Then we recommend features that make file systems easily checkable at runtime.

-6.1.
-Analysis of File System Design
+6.1 Analysis of File System Design

-No-Ordering FS.
-NoFS [Chidambaram et al. 2012] aims to provide file system consistency in the face of poorly-behaved hardware that ignores ordering constraints and flush commands.
+No-Ordering FS: NoFS [6] aims to provide file system consistency in the face of poorly-behaved hardware that ignores ordering constraints and flush commands.
 They propose a novel commit-less approach to providing crash consistency by adding a backpointer to every block by using the out-of-band bytes provided by some devices, enabling atomic write of the block and its backpointer together.
 The backpointer makes it possible to identify the contents of blocks.
 NoFS performs block allocation based on an in-memory bitmap, thus avoiding any consistency issues between pointers and a persistent bitmap.
 Determining the allocation status at the block layer is expensive because it requires reading the block and its parent block to determine if a bidirectional pointer relationship exists between them.
 Unfortunately, NoFS does not provide any ordering guarantees by design, and thus lacks consistency points, and any consistency or location invariants.
 As a result, it is not possible to check any invariants in NoFS.
 Bugs in NoFS that cause data corruption would not be easily detectable by an offline checker as well.
-FFS with Soft Updates.
-The soft updates mechanism provides crash consistency in an update-in-place file system without requiring journaling.
-Soft updates impose a partial order on writes and prevent cyclic dependencies between blocks by using a temporary in-memory rollback mechanism.
-Blocks and inodes can "leak" after a crash, but this problem is much less severe than blocks or inodes being overwritten while still in use.
-The ordering of writes allows some invariants to be checked (e.g., you can't write a pointer to a newly-allocated block before you initialize the block).
-However, soft updates are not transactional and thus lack consistency points, and so most file system invariants cannot be checked because data might always be in flight.